The Absolute Best Time for Whale Watching in Newfoundland

 Whale Watching Season

-May through September is the best time of year for whale watching in Newfoundland.
-Whale tours typically begin in mid-April and last through mid-September.
+That being said, May through September is the absolute best time of year for whale watching in Newfoundland and Labrador.
+Whale tours typically begin around mid-April and last through mid-September.
 Some outfitters offer tours beginning as soon as March and extending to the end of October.
+There are slight variations between years depending on the weather and climate.
+For the 2025 season, tours are scheduled to begin around May and go through September.

 Species